CASE STUDY

 Tanbark aims to solve the modern problem of plastic waste by leveraging Maine’s legacy of pulp and paper, using molded fiber packaging as a replacement for rigid single-use plastic.
 To date, Tanbark has been involved with each domain of the Roux Institute, a true testament to the level of talent and resources the Roux Institute is able to provide companies.

-This year-long accelerator program is designed for early-stage tech startups and focuses on supporting women, people of color, LGBTQ+ individuals, and other historically marginalized groups.
+This year-long accelerator program is designed for early-stage tech startups and focuses on supporting underrepresented founders.
 The program is free to attend, with no fees or equity requirements.
-Its goal is to promote equity and diversity within the startup ecosystem.
+Its goal is to make the startup ecosystem accessible to all.

 Your Story (3 months)